David-Inkheart/alx-polly/.trae/rules/project_rules.md

 - Commit messages are very brief and follows the conventional commit message format.
 - CI/CD pipeline is set up for the project.
 - CI/CD pipeline is configured to run tests and deploy the project.
-- CI/CD pipeline is configured to run linting and formatting checks.
+- CI/CD pipeline includes the following automated checks:
-- CI/CD pipeline is configured to run security checks.
+  - Linting and formatting
-- CI/CD pipeline is configured to run performance checks.
+  - Security scanning
-- CI/CD pipeline is configured to run accessibility checks.
+  - Performance analysis
-- CI/CD pipeline is configured to run SEO checks.
+  - Accessibility compliance
-- CI/CD pipeline is configured to run best practices checks.
+  - SEO optimization
-- CI/CD pipeline is configured to run performance checks.
+  - Best practices validation